UIFSA

 Request

 assistance from a tribunal of another state.
-To request the assistance of another state,
+To request the assistance

-complete the Child Support Enforcement Transmittal #3 – Request for
+of another state, complete the “Child Support Enforcement Transmittal #3 –

-Assistance/Discovery form (and when applicable the Child Support Agency
+Request for Assistance/Discovery” form (and when applicable the “Child Support

-sure the form includes your name, phone number, fax number, etc. as a point of
+phone number, fax number, etc. as a point of contact for the other state.
+The “Child

-Support Enforcement Transmittal #3 – Request for Assistance/Discovery form
+Support Enforcement Transmittal #3 – Request for Assistance/Discovery” form

 allows you to request assistance with the following: